-Nothing matches the quality of a flatbed scanner or flexibility of a dedicated scanner app, but when you need to digitize a paper score on the go, Darkroom can help.
+When you need to digitize a paper score, Scan can help.
 Snap a photo of each page with your device's camera or add a few images from your Photos library.
-Adjust your pages as needed, then let for Score turn them into a standard PDF file.
+Adjust your pages if needed, then let Scan turn them into a standard PDF file.